docker/docs/datacenter/dtr/2.1/guides/high-availability/backups-and-disaster-recovery.md

 ---
+description: Learn how to backup your Docker Trusted Registry cluster, and to recover your cluster from an existing backup.
+keywords: docker, registry, high-availability, backup, recovery
 title: Backups and disaster recovery
-description: Learn how to backup your Docker Trusted Registry cluster, and to recover your cluster from an existing backup.
-keywords:
-- docker, registry, high-availability, backup, recovery
 ---

 When you decide to start using Docker Trusted Registry on a production